-If your system is within warranty, or you have a hardware maintenance agreement, configure your system to send email reports to IBM if an issue that requires hardware replacement is detected.
-This mechanism is called a Call Home email.
-When this email is received, IBM automatically opens a problem report, and if appropriate, contacts you to verify if replacement parts are required.
+If your system is within warranty, or you have a hardware maintenance agreement, configure your system to send email events to IBM if an issue that requires hardware replacement is detected.
+This mechanism is called Call Home.
+When this event is received, IBM automatically opens a problem report, and if appropriate, contacts you to verify if replacement parts are required.